 Nictus promotes an ethical IT governance culture and a common IT language.
 IT is aligned with the performance and sustainability objectives of Nictus from a safeguarding, strategic and business processes perspective.
 There are also processes to identify and exploit opportunities to improve performance and sustainability through the use of IT.
 All IT matters are referred to the Group's IT manager and consultants who advise on the most appropriate technological solutions for the Group.
 Decisions are taken by the Board.
 Post implementation audits are conducted on significant IT projects.
-The Group Managing Director presents to the Audit Committee and Board regarding the value delivered by IT investment.
+The value delivered by the IT investment is presented by the Group Managing Director to the Audit Committee and Board.
 Risk management teams ensure that IT risk management is aligned with Nictus' risk management process.
 Feedback on IT risks, business continuity and disaster recovery are provided by the Group's IT manager and consultants through the Group Managing Director to the Audit Committee and the Board.
-Management has processes to identify and comply with relevant IT laws, regulations and standards.
+Management follows appropriate processes to identify and comply with relevant IT laws, regulations and standards.